booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/June/heaven-imagine-what-heaven-might-be-like/2024-06-09-heaven-imagine-what-heaven-might-be-like-39.md

 ---
 title: "A Glimpse of Heaven - Tom's Stories 39"
-date: 2024-06-09
+date: "2024-06-09"
 permalink: "stories/2024/June/heaven-imagine-what-heaven-might-be-like/"
-description: A Glimpse of Heaven is a moving story about a woman named Sarah whose husband David is diagnosed with terminal cancer.
+description: "A Glimpse of Heaven is a moving story about a woman named Sarah whose husband David is diagnosed with terminal cancer.
 As David's condition deteriorates, he shares vivid dreams of a heavenly realm, providing comfort and hope to his family.
-The narrative explores the transformative power of faith and the resilience of the human spirit in the face of grief and loss.
+The narrative explores the transformative power of faith and the resilience of the human spirit in the face of grief and loss."
-theme: Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance
+theme: "[Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance]"
 tags: "Tom's Stories"
 ---
 #A Glimpse of Heaven